isax785/design-patterns/readme.md

 - [Documentation](./doc/): some notes reported into documentation files.
   - [Utilities and Various Notes](./doc/doc_utilities_and_various_notes.md)
   - [Notation](./doc/doc_notation.excalidraw): a summary of the graphical notation used into the [Slides for the Training](./src/slides/)
-- [Notebooks](./ntb/): a collection of design patterns from the book `Practical Python Design Patterns`.
+- [Design Pattern Notebooks](./doc/ntb/): a collection of design patterns from the book `Practical Python Design Patterns`.
 Some exercises for practicing are provided.
 - [Objects](./obj/): classes and functions to be imported into other scripts.
 - [Playground](./plg/): a playground to practice design patterns.
 - [Sources](./src/): sources and utilities: